 All medications should be given an appropriate trial in order to test for therapeutic effect.
 The length of an appropriate trial varies widely depending on the individual drug.
 Certain medications may take several months to determine the efficacy, while others require only a few doses.
-It is recommended that patients with chronic nonmalignant pain be maintained on drugs that have the least serious side effects.
-For example, patients need to be tried or continued on acetaminophen and/or low dose generic antidepressant medications whenever feasible, as part of their overall treatment for chronic pain.
+It is recommended that patients with CRPS be maintained on drugs that have the least serious side effects.
+For example, patients need to be tried or continued on acetaminophen and/or low-dose generic antidepressant medications whenever feasible as part of their overall treatment for chronic pain.
 Patients with renal or hepatic disease may need increased dosing intervals with chronic acetaminophen use.
 Chronic use of NSAIDs is generally not recommended due to increased risk of cardiovascular events and GI bleeding.
 There is good evidence that naproxen has the least risk for cardiovascular events when compared to other NSAIDs.
-There is good evidence that glucosamine does not improve pain related disability in those with chronic low back pain and degenerative changes on radiologic studies; therefore, it is not recommended for chronic spinal or non-joint pain.
-For chronic pain related to joint osteoarthritis see specific extremity guidelines.

-Opioid analgesics and other drugs of potential abuse such as sedative hypnotics or benzodiazepines may be used in properly selected cases for chronic pain patients, although total elimination of these medications is desirable whenever clinically feasible.
+Opioid analgesics and other drugs of potential abuse such as sedative hypnotics or benzodiazepines may be used in properly selected cases for CRPS patients, with total elimination desirable whenever clinically feasible.
 It is strongly recommended that such pharmacological management be monitored or managed by an experienced pain medicine physician.
 Multimodal therapy is the preferred mode of treatment for chronic pain patients whether or not these drugs were used acutely or sub-acutely.

+For CRPS management a burst of oral steroids is usually prescribed initially followed by tricyclics.
+Bisphosphonates are used when osteotrophic changes are present.
 Neuropathic pain can be treated with a variety of medications; however, all have specific side effects and other interactions that clinicians must be mindful of.
-It is suggested that patients with significant peripheral neuropathic pain be trialed with a tricyclic medication initially, as low dose medication in this category is frequently tolerated and performs sufficiently to decrease pain 30 to 50%.
+It is suggested that patients with significant peripheral neuropathic pain be trialed with a tricyclic medication initially, as low dose medication in this category frequently is tolerated and performs sufficiently to decrease pain 30 to 50%.
 When these fail, side effects are not tolerated, or a patient has medical issues precluding the use of this class of drugs, other appropriate medications can be tried.
-Second line drugs include the anti-convulsants, gabapentin and pregabalin.
-Comparison studies of amitriptyline and gabapentin or carbamazepine have shown no appreciable difference between the drugs; thus, there is good evidence that there is little clinical outcome difference between the medications although gabapentin may be better tolerated.
-Third line drugs are the SNRIs, which have demonstrated some effectiveness for treating neuropathic pain, and topical lidocaine.
+Second line drugs include the anti-convulsants gabapentin and pregabalin.
+Comparison studies of amitriptyline and gabapentin or carbamazepine have shown no appreciable difference between the drugs; thus, there is good evidence that there is little clinical outcome difference between the medications, although gabapentin may be better tolerated.
+Third line drugs are the SNRI's, which have demonstrated some effectiveness for treating neuropathic pain, and topical lidocaine.
 The SNRI duloxetine has not been shown to be superior to the tricyclic amitriptyline and there is no reason to prefer duloxetine in patients who have not been treated with a tricyclic.
-Fourth line drugs are opioids, tramadol, and tapentadol.
+Fourth line drugs are opioids and tramadol.
 Other medications have few clinical trials to support them but may be helpful in some patients.